ryo456men/ameen-graphic-shop/DEPLOYMENT.md

 ## Deploying to Render (Free Hosting)

 Your backend is configured to auto-deploy on [Render](https://render.com), a free Node.js hosting platform.
+A `Dockerfile` is included for reliable containerized deployment.

 ### Step 1: Connect Your GitHub Repo to Render